 - (a) Bidding procedure for purchases not over \$3,500.00.
 Purchases which do not involve an expenditure of more than Three Thousand Five Hundred Dollars (\$3,500.00), exclusive of freight or shipping charges, may be made without advertising or otherwise requesting competitive bids.
-Provided, however, that nothing contained in this paragraph (a) shall be construed to prohibit any agency or governing authority from establishing procedures which require competitive bids on purchases of Three Thousand Five Hundred Dollars (\$3,500.00) or less. - (b) Bidding procedure for purchases over \$3,500.00 but not over \$15,000.00.- Purchases which involve an expenditure of more than Three Thousand Five Hundred Dollars (\$3,500.00) but not more than Fifteen Thousand Dollars (\$15,000.00), exclusive of freight and shipping charges may be made from the lowest and best bidder without publishing or posting advertisement for bids, provided at least two (2) competitive written bids have been obtained.
+However, nothing contained in this paragraph (a) shall be construed to prohibit any agency or governing authority from establishing procedures which require competitive bids on purchases of Three Thousand Five Hundred Dollars (\$3,500.00) or less. - (b) Bidding procedure for purchases over \$3,500.00 but not over \$15,000.00.- Purchases which involve an expenditure of more than Three Thousand Five Hundred Dollars (\$3,500.00) but not more than Fifteen Thousand Dollars (\$15,000.00), exclusive of freight and shipping charges may be made from the lowest and best bidder without publishing or posting advertisement for bids, provided at least two (2) competitive written bids have been obtained.
 Any governing authority purchasing commodities pursuant to this paragraph (b) may authorize its purchasing agent, or his designee, with regard to governing authorities other than counties, or its purchase clerk, or his designee, with regard to counties, to accept the lowest and best competitive written bid.
 Such authorization shall be made in writing by the governing authority and shall be maintained on file in the primary office of the agency and recorded in the official minutes of the governing authority, as appropriate.
 The purchasing agent or the purchase clerk, or their designee, as the case may be, and not the governing authority, shall be liable for any penalties and/or damages as may be imposed by law for any act or omission of the purchasing agent or purchase clerk, or their designee, constituting a violation of law in accepting any bid without approval by the governing authority.
 The term "competitive written bid" shall mean a bid submitted on a bid form furnished by the buying agency or governing authority and signed by authorized personnel representing the vendor, or a bid submitted on a vendor's letterhead or identifiable bid form and signed by authorized personnel representing the vendor.
+"Competitive" shall mean that the bids are developed based upon comparable identification of the needs and are developed independently and without knowledge of other bids or prospective bids.
 Bids may be submitted by facsimile, electronic mail or other generally accepted method of information distribution.
 Bids submitted by electronic transmission shall not require the signature of the vendor's representative unless required by agencies or governing authorities.